 Areas of Expertise: biodiversity and public lands protection, habitat connectivity, geospatial analysis, resource ecology, ecosystem management, community engagement.

-Ben holds a M.S. in Environmental Management from Nicholas School of the Environment and Earth Sciences at Duke University and a B.S.
-Environmental Science, from Catawba College in North Carolina.
+Ben holds a Masters of Environmental Management from Nicholas School of the Environment and Earth Sciences at Duke University and a Bachelor of Science in Environmental Science, from Catawba where he graduated in 2002.
+He lives just outside of Asheville in Arden with his wife, two young sons, and a one-eyed dog named Sadie.